Medical PhotographyGDPRData ProtectionPatient Privacy

 Problem 2: Image Compression Degrades Clinical Quality

 For dermatologists evaluating rash progression, plastic surgeons assessing scar maturation, or wound care specialists measuring healing trajectories, that lost detail can be clinically significant.
-A compressed image is better than no image — but it's not a reliable diagnostic tool.
+A compressed image is better than no image — but it is not a reliable clinical tool.

 Problem 3: No Control Over Forwarding and Distribution